DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *Dr. Chen felt his heart racing.
 "The Forest Queen is awakening?"*

-*"I think," Dr. Morrison said slowly, studying the data, "that the genetic activation is restoring our ability to recognize and create Family systems.
-The Engine protocol was always artificial—imposed from outside.
-But the Family protocol is encoded in our DNA."*
+*"I think," Dr. Morrison said slowly, studying the data, "that the genetic activation is restoring our ability to recognize and create Kin systems.
+The Machine protocol was always artificial—imposed from outside.
+But the Kin protocol is encoded in our DNA."*

 *Dr. Vasquez looked around the room at her colleagues, the weight of their discovery suddenly feeling much more hopeful.*